Ka-4517/API-Testing-Details/Tester Talk/Class #8/Jenkins.md

 newman run --disable-unicode C:\Users\Karan\Desktop\Postman\BookingAPI\Booking_API.json -e C:\Users\Karan\Desktop\Postman\BookingAPI\environment.json (For me this is not working)

-If You have exe jankins then / this is not work then : do these :-
+If You have exe jankins then / this is not work then : do these :- C:\Users\Karan\.jenkins
 1. Go to your Jenkins installation directory and open the Jenkins XML file.
 2. Add the highlighted text(-Dfile.encoding=UTF-8) ![image](https://github.com/Ka-4517/API-Testing-Details/assets/72380607/4a02df29-0d28-4085-b1eb-cddf843bc024)
  and save.